Paradise Lost (Star Trek: Deep Space Nine): Reception

 In 2016, The Hollywood Reporter rated the two-part episode consisting of "Homefront" and "Paradise Lost" as the 22nd best episode of Star Trek overall, praising how the episode "quietly drives home the scale of the danger facing humanity" and the casting of Brock Peters as Joseph Sisko.

 In 2014, Keith R.A.
 DeCandido reviewed the episode for Tor.com, giving it a rating of six out of ten.
 He noted the episode's exploration of situational ethics, and the two-parter's similarity to the film Seven Days in May.

 In 2018, CBR rated "Homefront" and "Paradise Lost" as the 16th best multi-episode story in the Star Trek franchise.

 In 2020, io9 listed this and "Homefront" as "must-watch" episodes of the series, describing the plot as a "dark, moral dilemma".

-Cultural references

-As Captain Sisko reads out the names of officers transferred by Leyton, he lists the names Daneeka, McWatt, Snowden, Orr and Moodus.
-Each of these is the name of a character in the Joseph Heller novel Catch-22: Doc Daneeka, McWatt (a pilot), Snowden (a radio-gunner), Orr and Colonel Moodus.

-Capt.
-Benteen, the commander of the USS Lakota, shares a name with Frederick Benteen.
-Frederick Benteen was commander of a battalion of US Cavalry soldiers at the Battle of Little Bighorn, against the Lakota Sioux.
-He and his battalion survived because he did not rush to battle with George Armstrong Custer.